JoelVCrasta/goskii/README.md

 # goskii

-goskii is a command-line tool for converting images into ASCII art.
+goskii is a command-line tool for converting both local or web images into ASCII art.
 Designed for simplicity and efficiency, it allows users to create artistic text-based art of their images directly from the terminal.
 Future updates aim to include video support, making goskii a comprehensive tool for making ASCII art.

 ![Version](https://img.shields.io/badge/Version-1.0-blue.svg)